 All Saints’ Day in Sweden

-On All Saints’ Day cemeteries are aglow, as candles are lit for lost loved ones.
+On All Saints’ Day cemeteries are aglow, as people light candles for lost loved ones.

+It's All Saints' Day in Sweden.
 The countless points of light from the candles and lanterns placed on graves form beautiful patterns in the snow and lend a special feel to the landscape.
-People also lay flowers and wreaths on graves on All Saints’ Day.
+People also lay flowers and wreaths on graves.
 A jar of flowering heather stands up well to the cold.

 Since 1953, people in Sweden observe All Saints' Day on the Saturday between 31 October and 6 November.
 It’s a public holiday, and most shops tend to have Sunday opening hours.